Jakkers/cookie-clicker-game-react/README.md

 What went really well and what could have gone better?

 - I think getting the app functional went much smoother and quicker than doing it in Vanilla js.
 - Going foward I would like to experiment more with pop-up messages to improve the user experience even more.
+- Also I would have liked to add a conditional render for levels, so as the user reaches a set amount of cookies, the styling looks different, for example instead of a cookie the game could change to Moon miner and generate an outer space theme with the icon changing and the background changing.

 # Wireframe